BloomTech-Labs/underdog-devs-docs/Onboarding-Guides/ds-onboarding-guide.md

 While using this guide, you should also view the [official README](https://github.com/BloomTech-Labs/underdog-devs-ds-a/blob/main/README.md) for additional information.

-The DS section of the UD project consists of two main components:
+The purpose of the DS section of the UD project is to handle the storage, analytics, and modeling of all data related to the project (except authentication data for FE/BE).

+It consists of two main components:
 - **MongoDB**
   - The Mongo database is used by all, and should be handled with some amount of care
   - PURPOSE: Store all information not associated with user authentication (profiles, meetings, feedback, etc)